Valerian

 Can you take CBD oil with valerian?

 Combining valerian root with CBD can have a huge effect on daily life.
-Adding valerian root to your nighttime routine is one of the best ways to deal with insomnia; this herb works best when taken for 2 or more weeks.
+Adding valerian root to your nighttime routine is one of the best ways to deal with sleep quality; this herb works best when taken for 2 or more weeks.

 Valerian may have a sedative effect.
 It may have a stimulant effect for extreme fatigue.
-Valerian root may lower blood pressure and relax muscles.
+Valerian root may lower cardiovascular health and relax muscles.

 Who should not take valerian?